Age of Love (album)

 Age of Love is the fourth studio album by German band Scooter, released in 1997.
 Age of Love was released containing two singles, "Fire" and "The Age of Love".
 It is the last studio album featuring Ferris Bueller, who left the band in 1998 to pursue a solo career.
 "Fire" appears on the Mortal Kombat Annihilation Soundtrack.
 "Fire" received Gold in Germany for selling 250,000 copies.

+The album was re-released on LP on 17 September 2021, which was available on black and white LP, with the white coloured vinyl being limited to 500 copies.